paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/examples.md

 # Examples of company accounts

+*Copies of all of the following can be found in the examples folder.*

 * Chesterfield FC: [CFC 2001 Ltd](https://beta.companieshouse.gov.uk/company/04273743/filing-history): example of controversial chairman's statement.
 * [Fifty Shades Ltd](https://beta.companieshouse.gov.uk/company/07934674/filing-history): stories can be told about how much money an author is making, and whether that is increasing or decreasing.
 * [Sainsbury's Annual Report 2017](https://www.about.sainsburys.co.uk/investors/annual-report-2017): example of the detail provided by accounts for a large listed company.